katono254/Raterapp/README.md

 * Search for projects
 * View projects overall score
 * View my profile page
-## Setup/Installation Requirements
+## This is how to get the app
-* This is a great place
+* To get the project...
 * to list setup instructions
 * in a simple
 * easy-to-understand